HOUSE SEVEN

 These measures contribute and work in tandem with a next generation geothermal heating and cooling system with dedicated whole house air exchange and integrated radiant floor heating and cooling for silent indoor environment modulation.
 With the integration of induction cooktop and geothermal based domestic hot water production mechanical system design allows for net-zero-ready classification on day one.

-Photography: EASTON COMBS (working models)
+Photography: EASTON COMBS (working models), David Hiepler (mass timber construction)

 Publications: (forthcoming)